Back

 Consider how Uniswap grew from a single developer's side project to the backbone of decentralized finance.
 Hayden Adams didn't have a marketing budget or a growth team.
 Instead, he built something that developers and DeFi enthusiasts genuinely wanted to use.
 The community that formed around the protocol became its greatest asset, providing liquidity, building integrations, and spreading adoption organically.

-The Three Pillars Every Web3 MVP Needs
+What Are the Three Pillars Every Web3 MVP Needs?

 After analyzing dozens of successful Web3 launches, three critical elements emerge that determine success or failure.